Verdana: Usage

 In 2007, the font was used for the questions in Who Wants to Be a Millionaire?, replacing the ITC Conduit font.

 In 2009, IKEA changed the typeface used in its catalog from Futura to Verdana, expressing a desire to unify its branding between print and web media.
 The controversy has been attributed to the perception of Verdana as a symbol of homogeneity in popular typography.
 Time magazine and the Associated Press ran articles on the controversy including a brief interview with an IKEA representative, focusing on the opinions of typographers and designers.
 Design and advertising industry-focused publications such as Business Week joined the fray of online posts.
 The branding critic blog Brand New was one of those using the Verdanagate name.
 The Australian online daily news site Crikey also published an article on the controversy.
 The Guardian ran an article asking "Ikea is changing its font to Verdana—causing outrage among typomaniacs.
 Should the rest of us care?
 Absolutely."
 The New York Times said the change to Verdana "is so offensive to many because it seems like a slap at the principles of design by a company that has been hailed for its adherence to them."

 Carter addressed this controversy during an interview in 2013:

 Ever since there was that big ruckus about the IKEA catalog changing from Futura to Verdana, which I had nothing to do with and didn’t even know about, people ask me about that everywhere I go.
 I give a talk about something historical and then at the end someone will get up and say: "I started a petition to go back to Futura.
 You’re a villain!"
 You get blamed for something you had nothing to do with.

 There's a strange misunderstanding.
 A friendly guy came up to me at a conference recently and said: I signed that petition to go back to Futura.
 So I asked: what caused you to do that?
 And he said, well, Verdana is a screen font.
 You mustn’t use it in print.
 So I said: OK, well, so you open the IKEA catalog, it’s set in Verdana, with the big prices and everything… how do you tell it’s a screen font?
 What is it about Verdana that says: this is a screen font?
 He had no idea.
 He just knew it because he’d been told.
 There are many people who make judgments without really understanding what the typographic issues are.
 Students are interesting—they’ll say things to me like: my professor told me I cannot use Verdana and Georgia in print because they’re screen fonts, but I tried it and it looks perfectly all right.
 And I can only say: Thank you!
 Go ahead!

-In 2019, with its logo refresh, IKEA again changed their corporate typeface, from Verdana to a customized version of Noto Sans under the name Noto IKEA.
+In 2019, with its logo refresh, IKEA again changed its corporate typeface from Verdana to a customized version of Noto Sans under the name Noto IKEA.

-Monotype also created a custom version for Opel, Opel Next.